Marketing For Architects

 I am not going to ask you if I am right.
 I know I am.
 You also know I am right.

 But you wouldn’t believe the questions regular people ask themselves.
-However, you will be surprised by how easily you could answer and guide them through the process.
+However, you will be surprised by how easily you can answer and guide them through this whole process.

 It is all about investment.
 Not about design.
 Not in the first phases of the project.